Kollock5/marioGoesFHDW/README.md

 2. install a local webserver (xampp or python SimpleHTTPServer or other) python link -> https://www.python.org/downloads/windows/

-3. start the webserver in your directory (with python form console "python -m SimpleHTTPServer 8000")
+3. start the webserver in your directory (with python form console "python -m SimpleHTTPServer 8000" or python -m http.server 8000)

 # Github branch rules